 Why, if, operation of watertight doors is an important element during PSC inspections, why cannot PSC inspectors check, when they find watertight doors aboard a ship in port, that (1) they are according to SOLAS, (2) if existing, exemption certificates have been issued, (3) operation rules have been followed and, (4) any openings/closures at sea has been recorded in the log books, etc, etc?

-Why has no cheap cruises ship with 25+ watertight doors ever been stopped?
+Why has no cheap cruises ship with 25+ watertight doors ever been stopped by PSC for being not seaworthy?

 Reason is that lazy PSC inspectors work for incompetent (and probably corrupt!) maritime administrations that allow criminal ship owners to fit watertight doors in poor crew accommodation cabins compartments below waterline in their substandard, not seaworthy ships, for ... what??
 Well, one answer is M/S Costa Concordia apart from making money.
 Safety at sea is no priority then.
 Only money and profit is.